hmziqrs/claude-multi/README.md

 - 🔄 **Multiple Instances**: Run different Claude Code configs simultaneously
 - 🎯 **Simple CLI**: Easy-to-use commands for managing instances
 - 🔒 **Isolated Configs**: Each instance has its own settings and history
+- 🎨 **Provider Templates**: Built-in templates for GLM, MiniMax, and more
 - ✅ **Legal**: Uses wrapper scripts, no code modification
 - 🚀 **Auto-sync**: Always uses the latest official Claude Code